 To check doneness for slow-cooked braises and stews, insert a two-pronged fork into the meat.
 If it grips your fork, return it to the heat.
 If it slides off easily, it's time to eat.

 Small, tender stir-fry strips and kabobs cook so quickly, it doesn't make sense to use a thermometer.
 Rapidly sear these delicate cuts over very high heat for incredibly juicy and flavorful meals.
-Ensure you season them before cooking.

-* This guide applies to chops, cutlets, shanks, and roasts.
+* This guide applies to chops, cutlets, and roasts.
 For safe cooking temperatures using ground meat, please refer to a recipe.